The South Australian Multicultural Commission (Commission) is a statutory body that reports to the Minister for Multicultural Affairs.

 Resigned as at 20 March 2025

-Migrated to Australia from the Philippines in 1990 and has been actively involved with the Filipino community in South Australia for over 30 years.
+Ms Rowe migrated to Australia from the Philippines in 1990 and has been an active member of the Filipino community in South Australia for more than 30 years.

-With over 20 years’ experience in the Australian Health Industry as a registered nurse, Ms Rowe has expanded her expertise to include quality assurance, education, training, and support for culturally and linguistically diverse organisations.
+She has more than 20 years’ experience in the Australian health sector as a registered nurse, with expertise in quality assurance, education, training, and governance across health, disability, aged care, and community services, particularly within culturally and linguistically diverse organisations.

-Arrived in Pennington at the age of three with her family as a refugee in the aftermath of the Vietnam War.
-In Vietnamese, Khuyên means to “encourage and motivate”.
+Mrs Tran arrived in Pennington at the age of three with her family as a refugee in the aftermath of the Vietnam War.
+In Vietnamese, Khuyên means to 'encourage and motivate'.

 In South Australia’s last Local Government elections, Mrs Tran was elected Councillor for the Woodville Ward in the City of Charles Sturt.